joshuabamboo/fias/README.md

 # Flatiron Antisocial

 ## About
 Fias is a Chrome Extension to remove all of the social elements of Learn.co.
 Learn.co(quiet mode).
 Shhhh.
+To read more about this project, [check out my blog post](http://joshuabamboo.github.io/blog/2015/09/06/were-programmers-dammit/).

 ## Issues
 Feel free to submit issues and enhancement requests.